dhirajgagrai/linux-kernel-dev-setup/README.md

 2. It is not possible to build the kernel in the case-insensitive file system of MacOS.
 So, you need to create a new partition using Disk Utility.
    - Create a new partition of atleast 30GB.
    - Set the formatting option of this partition to **Mac OS Extended (Case-sensitive, Journaled)**.
-   - *I gave the partition name as **Linux***.
-Make sure to change the symlink provided above according to the partition name.
+   - I gave the partition name as *Linux*.
+Make sure to change the symlink provided in the repo according to the partition name.

 ### Building the Docker Image